brancore87/robofriends/README.md

-# robofriends
+# RoboYourself

-Website that uses React to fetche user data with an API.
+Website that uses React to fetch user data with an API.
 It has a search engine